Dante’s Glen

 DANTE'S GLEN FALLS

-Dantes Glen Falls were originally named Christabel Falls by Joseph Hay (the name appears in 1979).
+Dantes Glen Falls were originally named Christabel Falls by Joseph Hay (the name appears in brochures in 1879).
 Christabel Lucy Hay (1874-1888) was the daughter of Joseph and Eliza Hay.

 ST MICHAEL'S FALLS

-The track goes up and ends on the North Lawson Fire Trail .
+The track leads up to the North Lawson Fire Trail.
 Turn right and follow the fire trail for about one km.
 Take the small track on the right towards Echo Bluff.

-Retrace your steps to the main track.Walk for about one km through a dry forest with large rocks peppered about.
+Retrace your steps to the main track and continue walking for about one km through a dry sclerophyll forest with large rocks peppered about.
 Soon the sound of Fairy Falls beckons.

 FAIRY FALLS

-Today Fairy Falls refer to two falls: the track passes between the upper and lower falls.
-The name Fairy Falls appear in 1896.
+The name Fairy Falls appears in 1896.
 The upper fall was known as Cecilia Falls and the lower falls as Sebastian Falls.
 There is also a reference in a newspaper to a small fall named Agnes Falls.

 Continue to the intersection with the Dante’s Glen track.
 Turn left and walk back to North Lawson Park.